ydahal1/ydahal1/jokes.md

 1. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+Because he lost his domain in a DDoS attack!

-2. Why did the cybersecurity expert bring a ladder to work?
-Because they heard the system had a lot of high-level security!

-3. What do you call a software engineer who can't spell?
-A typo coder!
+2. Why do programmers always mix up Christmas and Halloween?
+Because Oct 31 == Dec 25!

+3. Why don't programmers like nature?
+It has too many bugs!

-4. Why did the computer go to the doctor?
-Because it had a virus and needed a byte!
+4. Why did the computer keep sneezing?
+It had a virus and needed some anti-virus software!

 [
-Sat Aug 19 01:02:21 UTC 2023
+Sun Aug 20 01:07:19 UTC 2023
  ]